Bart Ramselaar: PSV

 In August 2016, PSV reach agreement to sign Ramselaar from Utrecht, putting pen to paper on a five-year contract.
 The transfer fee was rumored to be for around €5 million.
 Ramselaar made his debut on 28 August 2016 in a goalless draw in the home game against Groningen.
 He make his UEFA Champions League debut in a 1–0 lost to Atletico Madrid on 13 September.

 On 15 April 2018, he came off the bench as PSV beat rivals Ajax 3–0 to clinch the 2017–18 Eredivisie title.

 Return to Utrecht

 On 24 August 2019, Ramselaar returned to Utrecht where he was deemed surplus to requirements by PSV manager, Mark van Bommel.
 On 15 December, he scored a brace in a 3–1 win over Heracles Almelo.

 On 31 October 2021, Ramselaar scored his first professional career hat-trick in a 5–1 league win over Willem II.

+Ramselaar made 11 appearances in his final Eredivisie season – scoring in his side's 2–0 victory over Go Ahead Eagles in December 2024 – before moving to Singapore to join the Sailors.